-The Convention also tries to address some of the factors that often constraint effective participation of member states in international meetings, in particular the costs involved for small developing countries.
+The Convention also tries to address some of the factors which often constraint effective participation of member states in international meetings, in particular the costs involved for small developing countries.
 As in the case of the Climate Change Convention, a voluntary fund was thus set up already during the negotiations for the Convention to allow developing countries to participate fully and effectively in the negotiation process.
 The Conference of the Parties (CoP) decided to maintain this scheme and expand it to include a Special and a Supplementary Fund.
 The Special Fund aims at supporting the participation of developing countries' representatives in the meetings of the organs of the Convention while the Supplementary Fund supports the participation of non-governmental representatives from developing countries and generally facilitates developing countries' efforts to fulfill their substantive obligations.
 Both Funds depend on voluntary contributions.

-4.3 Financial Issues
+Financial Issues

 It is estimated by UNEP that an effective 20-year international effort to tackle desertification would cost between \$10-20 billion a year.
 While it is difficult to estimate exactly how much is spent on anti-desertification measures, it is known that the main source of funding until now has been affected countries themselves.
 The implementation of the Convention requires the allocation of substantial resources.
-At this level, the principles of partnership and differentiated responsibilities has been interpreted in a manner that differs from other environmental treaties of the same period.
+At this level, the principles of partnership and differentiated responsibilities has been interpreted in a manner which differs from other environmental treaties of the same period.
 This is due to the marked reluctance of the donor community to commit substantial funds to the problem of desertification.
-The result is a complicated structure that tries to take into account the interests of the various groups of countries.
+The result is a complicated structure which tries to take into account the interests of the various groups of countries.

 The Convention generally recognizes that all member states should make efforts to ensure the availability of adequate resources according to their own capabilities.
-In practice, developed countries are required to mobilize financial resources, facilitate technology transfer, and explore ways to mobilize other sources of funding such as those of foundations and other private sector entities.
-Developed countries' obligations thus do not go much beyond having to "mobilize" resources.
-This can be contrasted with the financial provisions of the Biodiversity Convention, which requires them to provide new and additional financial resources.
+In practice, developed countries are required to mobilize financial resources, facilitate technology transfer and explore ways to mobilize other sources of funding such as those of foundations and other private sector entities.
+Developed countries' obligations thus do not go much beyond having to 'mobilize' resources.
+This can be contrasted with the financial provisions of the Biodiversity Convention which requires them to provide new and additional financial resources.
 Another significant distinction between the two conventions concerns the importance of financial commitments for the overall effectiveness of the treaty.
 The Biodiversity Convention provides that the extent to which developing countries will effectively implement their commitments will depend on the effective implementation by developed countries of their commitments related to financial resources and transfer of technology.
 On the other hand, the Desertification Convention provides only that full implementation by affected developing countries will be greatly assisted by the fulfillment by developed countries of their obligations regarding financial resources and transfer of technology.
 Indeed, under the Desertification Convention, affected developing countries must themselves mobilize adequate financial resources for the implementation of their national action programs.

-One of the most significant differences between the Rio Conventions and the Desertification Convention concerning financial issues is the fact that desertification is not yet one of the focal areas of the Global Environment Facility (GEF), a financial mechanism which was set up specifically to support measures to solve global environmental problems.
+One of the most significant differences between the Rio Conventions and the Desertification Convention concerning financial issues is the fact that desertification is not one of the focal areas of the Global Environment Facility (GEF), a financial mechanism which was set up specifically to support measures to solve global environmental problems.
 The GEF is meant to provide funding to meet the incremental costs of measures to achieve agreed global environmental benefits in the areas of climate change, biological diversity, international waters, and the depletion of the ozone layer.
-Desertification has not been completely absent from the GEF but activities concerning land degradation can only be funded if they relate to one of the four focal areas.
-This is likely to change in the future since the GEF Council has agreed to consider an amendment which would make desertification one of the GEF focal areas.
+Desertification is not completely absent from the GEF but activities concerning land degradation can only be funded if they relate to one of the four focal areas.